nmccloskey/RASCAL/README.md

 # RASCAL - Resources for Analyzing Speech in Clinical Aphasiology Labs

-RASCAL is a tool designed to facilitate the analysis of speech in clinical aphasiology research.
-It processes CHAT-formatted (.cha) transcriptions, organizes data into structured tiers, and automates key analytical steps in transcription reliability, CU coding, word counting, and core lexicon analysis.
+RASCAL is designed to facilitate monologic discourse analysis in clinical aphasiology.
+It processes CHAT-formatted (.cha) transcriptions, organizes data into structured tiers, and automates key analytical steps in transcription reliability, complete utterance (CU) coding, and core lexicon analysis.
 ---

 ## Analysis Pipeline